klemetsson/stratux-zero/README.md

 An additional 1.8 V is created from the battery to provide a backup power to the u-blox CAM-M8Q.
 This enable a faster startup and satellite lock.

 Multiple test points can be found on the backside of the PCB.

+### Ideas for improvements

+- Add a USB power delivery switch to the external ports so that they can be switched off when the unit it charging while Raspberry Pi is not started.
+  For example, using a [TI TPS2001D](https://www.ti.com/product/TPS2001D).
+- Add a third power switch position that would start the unit whenever there is external power.
+Good for when wanting to start and stop the unit with an external power switch.
+  This can be done by implementing a voltage divider that can be sampled by the MCU.
+- Add pin header, MOSFET and diode for a 5V fan that can be controlled from GPIO4.
+- Switch to a u-blox with RAIM or a dead reckoning GNSS like [NEO-M8U](https://www.u-blox.com/en/product/neo-m8u-module).
+- Add battery specifications on the silkscreen visible in the battery holder.
+- Move `C3` to batter location between `IN` and `PGND` for `IC2` (MIC2876) to reduce noise from the inductor.
+- Add ESD protection for the USB line as the pogo pins make them very exposed.
+- Add pull-up resistors to `SHDN`, `PIRDY` and `PISHDN` as the EFM8 only has global internal pull-up.
+- Thermally isolate the battery temperature sensor so that it isn't cooled by the board.
+For example by removing the internal planes and moving the ground via.
+- Add more test points, for example on the charge disable.

 ## Building the Stratux Zero image